 More so, it would be about the Colts pushing more of their chips in for 2022, as they may have an extra second-round pick next season if Carson Wentz plays 70% or more snaps with the Washington Commanders this season.
 In this case, that second-round pick would head to Cincinnati for Bates with the idea of the Colts re-signing him long-term at the end of the season.

 Washington Commanders call on Bates

-Ron Rivera is very much known as a defensive specialist, yet the Washington Commanders, with all their top draft picks in recent years, have been anything but special when it comes to playing D. They were particularly bad at stopping the pass, allowing the most passing touchdowns in the NFL a year ago.
+Ron Rivera is very much known as a defensive specialist.
+Yet the Washington Commanders, with all their top draft picks invested in recent years, have been anything but special when it comes to playing D. They were particularly bad at stopping the pass, allowing the most passing touchdowns in the NFL a season ago.

 One way to offset this weakness is by improving their safety play, which Bates would immediately do.

-It’s true, Bates isn’t elite in coverage, with Pro Football Focus giving him a 53.4 coverage grade, but the physically imposing defender makes up for his pitfalls by being a solid all-around player.
-Bates is among the hardest-hitting safeties around, has a high football IQ, and is a team captain with the Bengals, who just reached the Super Bowl.
+It’s true.
+Bates is coming off a down season with Pro Football Focus giving him a 53.4 coverage grade across 633 snaps.
+But the physically imposing defender made up for his pitfalls by being a solid all-around player.
+In his four seasons as a starter, he’s averaged out to a coverage grade of 72.3, which is far more respectable.
+Not to mention, Bates is among the hardest-hitting safeties around, has a high football IQ and is a team captain with the Bengals.
+He helped them reach the Super Bowl.

 Jacksonville Jaguars jump on Jessie Bates

 The Jacksonville Jaguars weren’t shy about spending money to improve their roster on both sides of the ball this offseason.
 As Doug Pederson takes over a team that’s earned the top pick in each of the past two drafts, there’s an expectation for the team to see immediate results.